Karishim Swim Camp

 Valuables

 To avoid loss or damage, please refrain from sending items of high monetary or sentimental value to camp.
 Additionally, the use of all electronics, including cell phones and handheld devices, is prohibited.
+We encourage all campers – regardless of age – to leave cell phones at home.
+All communication must go through the Camp Office.

 Sun Safety & Hydration